WildcatIP/other.js/EMBEDDING.md

 ## Environment preparation

-To prepare an environment, embedding clients must inject [other.min.js](https://apps.other.chat/other.min.js) as a [commonjs2](http://requirejs.org/docs/commonjs.html) module into a fully sandboxed, [es6](http://es6-features.org/) compliant execution environment.
+To prepare an environment, embedding clients must inject a [supported version](#versioning) of `other.min.js` (e.g. https://apps.other.chat/otherjs/0.0.x/other.min.js) as a [commonjs2](http://requirejs.org/docs/commonjs.html) module into a fully sandboxed, [es6](http://es6-features.org/) compliant execution environment.
 Sandboxed means that the script must be incapable of accessing any information or producing any effects outside of the environment (e.g. no disk access, no network access, no window object, no DOM access).

 See an [example](https://github.com/other-xyz/other-chat-web/blob/master/feature.html) of such an environment running in a web browser.